DeepWaterIMR/AgeEstimatoR/README.md

 age estimation requires Python 3.10, TensorFlow and very specific versions of Python modules.
-Consequently, the `estimate_age()` function downloads complete Python 3.10, TensorFlow and required modules into a virtual environment folder called `python_virtualenv` by default in the project root.
-The folder takes 1.43 GB of file space and clutter your computer if using AgeEstimatoR in multiple projects.
-You can use the `venv_path` to define the path to the virtual environment once you have downloaded it once.
+Consequently, the `estimate_age()` function downloads complete Python 3.10, TensorFlow and required modules into a virtual environment folder called
+`~/AgeEstimatoR large files/python_virtualenv` by default.
+The folder takes 1.43 GB of file space.
+Hence it is adviced not to change the `venv_path` argument unless you plan to do so in every project you are using the age estimation.

 Currently there is unresolved issue in setting up the python environment within the `estimate_age()` function. **The first time** you setup the